code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/README.md

 <a name=controlflow></a>
 ## [Control Flow](Control_Flow)
-for, loop, while, match=switch, if
+for, loop, while, match=switch, if, if let

 <a name=Functions></a>
 ## [Functions](Functions)